johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - "Blow your own nose!"
    You can sit there praying your nose wont run or wait for someone else to come along and wipe it.
    Or you can blow your own nose, that's what you have hands for.

+-  Do what is essential.
+    - Richard Heart “If you've been doing something for a while and it docent change your life (ie: what you do/think/believe), Why are you doing it ?”...Go do push-ups

+- “Whats the next action?”
+Philosophy seems to be practical/effective and clarifying.

 # Amor Fati: Embrace what happens, it couldn't have been otherwise.